Liam Millar: Senior

 In March 2018, Millar was named in John Herdman's first squad as national team manager.
 In that same camp, Millar made his senior debut and first start for Canada during a 1–0 win over New Zealand, impressing while doing so.
 In May 2019, Millar was named to the 23-man squad for the 2019 CONCACAF Gold Cup.

 In November 2022, Millar was called-up to Canada's squad for the 2022 FIFA World Cup.
+He made one appearance at the tournament, in Canada's opening match against Belgium.

+In June 2023, Millar was named to the 23-man squad ahead of the 2023 CONCACAF Gold Cup.
+He scored his first goal for Canada during the tournament on July 4 against Cuba, netting the final tally in an eventual 4–2 victory.

+In June 2024, Millar was named to Canada's squad for the 2024 Copa América.

 Style of play

-Millar's preferred position is as a number nine, but he has been utilised in various roles with Liverpool due to his flexibility.
+Millar's preferred position is as a number nine, but was utilised in various roles with Liverpool due to his flexibility.
 He has been noted for his ability on the left flank.
 In August 2016, manager Neil Critchley said: "He's a goalscorer.
 He can run down the side of defenders, he runs in behind, he gives them real problems with his movement and he's a good finisher off both feet.
 He's got a good brain, good awareness, very calm and can finish.
 He's a good player, a good all-round player."

 Personal life

 Millar is married to Daniela Paniccia, who played for the Penn State Nittany Lions and Oakville Hornets in the Provincial Women's Hockey League.
-The two have a daughter together.
+They have a daughter together.